codebyh/technical-writings/caching/caching.md

 Azure Cache for Redis
  - Provides in-memory data for optimal speed
  - Fully managed by Azure based on the open-source Redis cache
- - Stores date in strings, hashes, lists and sets
+ - Stores data in
+    - strings: Max 512MB.
+Can Append, incr/decr
+    - lists: ordered by sequence
+    - sets: unique values
+    - hashes: unordered.
+Can contain any many fields as memory allows for
+    - others: bitmaps, hyperlogs
  - Other features:
     - Geo-replication (high availability): one primary and secondary nodes.
     - Cluster (more performance): has 1 or more redis instances and shards the data in the cache.
 Can increase total memory and network bandwidth, but the number of client connections remain same.
-    - Data persistence (take backup and configured schedules)
+    - Data persistence (takes backup at configured schedules) Libraries
+Microsoft.Extensions.Caching.Redis for ASP.NET Core
+StackExchange.Redis for general purpose
+- Use case: session store
+    - Storing state in local memory will work when you scale and when you add servers.
+    - Use distributed cache, which is external to your application and preformant.
+    - Library: Microsoft.web.RedisSessionStateProvider

 Caching strategies:
 https://codeahoy.com/2017/08/11/caching-strategies-and-how-to-choose-the-right-one/